Dans-labs/dariah/docs/Functionality/Workflow.md

     resets since the web server was last started, and gives an overview of the recomputed workflow attributes.

-## Inspecting other documents
+## Inspecting other records

-Both `readWorkflow` and `adjustWorkflow` have instructions to look up related documents and then apply a computing method to all those documents.
+Both `readWorkflow` and `adjustWorkflow` have instructions to look up related records and then apply a computing method to all those records.

-The target documents can be specified with these instructions:
+The target records can be specified with these instructions:

 ??? abstract "self"
     Don't look further, look at yourself.
-The information from which workflow attributes are to be derived, is already present in the document itself.
+The information from which workflow attributes are to be derived, is already present in the record itself.

 ??? abstract "master"
-    Look at your master document.
-A document can have multiple masters, so you have to specify
+    Look at your master record.
+A record can have multiple masters, so you have to specify

     *   `linkField`: the field in yourself that points to the master,
-    *   `otherTable`: the table in which the master document resides.
+    *   `otherTable`: the table in which the master record resides.

 ??? abstract "grandmaster"
-    Look at the master of your master document.
+    Look at the master of your master record.
     You have to specify

     *   `interField`: the field in yourself that points to the intermediate master,
-    *   `interTable`: the table in which the intermediate master document resides,
+    *   `interTable`: the table in which the intermediate master record resides,
     *   `linkField`: the field in the intermediate master that points to the grandmaster,
-    *   `otherTable`: the table in which the grandmaster document resides.
+    *   `otherTable`: the table in which the grandmaster record resides.

 ??? abstract "details"
-    Look at your detail documents.
-A document can have multiple kinds of details, so you have to specify
+    Look at your detail records.
+A record can have multiple kinds of details, so you have to specify

     *   `otherTable`: the table that holds the details, and the
-    *   `linkField`: the field in the detail document that points to you.
+    *   `linkField`: the field in the detail record that points to you.

 ??? abstract "granddetails"
-    Look at details of your detail documents.
+    Look at details of your detail records.
     You have to specify

     *   `interTable`: the table that holds the intermediate details,